From the strength of the money that builds and destroys beautiful things

 - Linha De Passe

-- Coffin Joe's (Zé do Caixão) horror trilogy: At Midnight I'll Take Your Soul, This Night I Will Possess Your Corpse and Embodiment of Evil.
+- Coffin Joe's (Zé do Caixão) horror trilogy: At Midnight I'll Take Your Soul, This Night I'll Possess Your Corpse and Embodiment Of Evil.

-- Blindness, the 2008 film based on the José Saramago same-name novel
+- Blindness, the 2008 film based on the José Saramago novel of the same name

 - The Year My Parents Went On Vacation

-- Monica's Gang (Monica's gang) takes place mainly in São Paulo, although this rarely referenced.
+- Monica's Gang takes place mainly in São Paulo, although this is rarely referenced.
+(Chuck Billy in particular is in the rural part of São Paulo state)

 - Nodame Cantabile: The manga has a short trip to São Paulo.